-If your Post owns one or more vehicles, it is important to have Business Auto Liability Insurance in place.
+If your Post owns one or more vehicles or if someone is driving on your Post’s behalf, it is important to have Business Auto Liability and/or Hired and Non-Owned Auto Liability Insurance in place.
 You also need to have policies and guidelines in place to make sure that you choose carefully when determining who is allowed to drive them on your organization’s behalf.
-Any approved drivers you select should also have guidelines to follow while operating Post vehicles.
+Any approved drivers you select should also have guidelines to follow while operating vehicles on behalf of Post business.
 Most importantly, those policies need to match up with the actual practice.

-Some things to consider when deciding who is allowed to drive one of your vehicles for business:
+Some things to consider when deciding who is allowed to drive one of your vehicles or their own personal vehicle for Post business:

 - Have you researched this person’s driving record?